»Consider filtered views

 Depending on the size of your team and the details of your Nomad deployment, you may wish to control which features different internal users have access to.
 You can enforce this with Nomad's access control list (ACL) system.

 Nomad starts with ACLs disabled by default, which means all features—read and write—are available to all users of the Web UI out of the box.
-Visit the Secure Nomad with Access Control track to learn how to configure your Nomad cluster for ACLs.
+Visit the Secure Nomad with Access Control collection to learn how to configure your Nomad cluster for ACLs.

 »Don't forget "as-code"